-- 6 Under the Farmland Protection Policy Act, Federal agencies are required to protect lands with - 7 prime or unique farmland distinctions and prevent conversion of these lands for local or - 8 nonagricultural use.
-According to the Natural Resources Conservation Service (NRCS) for New - 9 Mexico, soils must be comprised of over 50 percent prime, unique or statewide importance to be - protected under the Farmland Protection Policy Act.
-The soils in the project area are not prime, - 11 unique or of statewide importance. - 12 The soil type within the proposed action area is composed of Alamogordo-Gypsum land - complex.
-The Alamogordo-Gypsum land complex is found on 0 to 5 percent slopes in the - 14 Tularosa Basin.
-This complex is comprised of 50 percent Alamogordo soil and 30 percent - 15 gypsum land.
-It does not meet hydric selection standards, nor is it classified as important or - prime farmland.
+- 40 Under the Farmland Protection Policy Act, Federal agencies are required to protect lands with - 41 prime or unique farmland distinctions and prevent conversion of these lands for local or - 42 nonagricultural use.
+According to the Natural Resources Conservation Service (NRCS) for New

+- 1 Mexico, soils must be comprised of over 50 percent prime, unique or statewide importance to be - 2 protected under the Farmland Protection Policy Act.
+The soils in the project area are not prime, - 3 unique or of statewide importance. - 4 The soil type within the proposed action area is composed of Alamogordo-Gypsum land - 5 complex.
+The Alamogordo-Gypsum land complex is found on 0 to 5 percent slopes in the - 6 Tularosa Basin.
+This complex is comprised of 50 percent Alamogordo soil and 30 percent - 7 gypsum land.
+It does not meet hydric selection standards, nor is it classified as important or - 8 prime farmland.

-17 Alamogordo soil
+9 Alamogordo soil

-- 18 Alamogordo soil consists of gypsiferous alluvium and eolian deposits found on piedmont fans - and the perimeter of the basin floor.
-It is moderately saline and slightly sodic within 30 inches of - the soil surface.
-This soil is classified as well drained, and is neither flooded nor ponded. - Depth to a root restrictive layer is greater than 80 inches, and water movement in the most - restrictive layer is moderate.
-Available water to a depth of 60 inches is moderate, and its shrink- - swell potential is low.
+- 10 Alamogordo soil consists of gypsiferous alluvium and eolian deposits found on piedmont fans - 11 and the perimeter of the basin floor.
+It is moderately saline and slightly sodic within 30 inches of - 12 the soil surface.
+This soil is classified as well drained, and is neither flooded nor ponded. - 13 Depth to a root restrictive layer is greater than 80 inches, and water movement in the most - 14 restrictive layer is moderate.
+Available water to a depth of 60 inches is moderate, and its shrink- - 15 swell potential is low.
 This soil has slight to moderate erodibility.

-24 Gypsum land
+16 Gypsum land

-- 25 Gypsum land consists of gypsiferous alluvium and eolian deposits found on piedmont fans and - basin floor.
-According to the Web Soil Survey, it is not identified as a major soil component of - 27 the proposed action location.
+- 17 Gypsum land consists of gypsiferous alluvium and eolian deposits found on piedmont fans and - 18 basin floor.
+According to the Web Soil Survey, it is not identified as a major soil component of - 19 the proposed action location.
 Many miles of gypsum land are not far west in the basin floor.

-- 29 Implementation of the No Action Alternative would result in no change to baseline conditions in - 30 the Affected Environment.
-Therefore no potential impacts associated with earth resources are - 31 anticipated since the No Action Alternative would not provide temporary shelter to Afghan - 32 evacuees.
+- 21 Implementation of the No Action Alternative would result in no change to baseline conditions in - 22 the Affected Environment.
+Therefore no potential impacts associated with earth resources are - 23 anticipated since the No Action Alternative would not provide temporary shelter to Afghan - evacuees.

-- 34 The Proposed Action would require earthwork for ingress/egress, temporary shelters, and - 35 walkways for approximately 250 acres of the 300 acre Proposed Action area.
-However, the soils - 36 within the proposed action area are not classified as prime, unique, or of statewide importance. - 37 Therefore no potential impacts to earth resources are anticipated.
+- 26 The proposed action would require earthwork for ingress/egress, temporary shelters, and - 27 walkways for approximately 250 acres of the 300 acre proposed action area.
+However, the soils - 28 within the proposed action area are not classified as prime, unique, or of statewide importance. - 29 Therefore no potential impacts to earth resources are anticipated.

-38 3.7 INFRASTRUCTURE / UTILITIES
+30 3.7 INFRASTRUCTURE / UTILITIES

-- 1 Infrastructure and utility resources refer to systems and structures that contribute to the basic - 2 functionality of inhabited areas.
-Infrastructure and utility components at HAFB include - 3 transportation systems, electricity, solid waste disposal, potable water, and wastewater treatment - 4 services.
+- 32 and utility resources refer to systems and structures that contribute to the basic functionality of - 33 inhabited areas.
+Infrastructure and utility components at HAFB include transportation systems, - 34 electricity, solid waste disposal, potable water, and wastewater treatment services.

-5 Electricity
+35 Electricity

-- 6 HAFB site selection criteria required access to electrical utilities.
-The Nenninger Balloon site - 7 and Wherry Housing site both have existing overhead electrical utilities lines.
-Temporary - 8 facilities will be connected into the existing overhead electrical distribution.
-Use of facilities 45, - 9 105 and 908 would not exceed the capacity of the building's systems, and would not have a - significant impact on the base electrical grid.
+- 36 HAFB site selection criteria required access to electrical utilities.
+The Nenninger Balloon and - 37 Wherry Housing site both have existing overhead electrical utilities lines.
+Temporary facilities - 38 will be connected into the existing overhead electrical distribution.
+Utilization of facilities - 39 45,105 and 908 are capable of existing facilities with current occupants.

-11 Water Supply
+40 Water Supply